 The default action is the index method, we do not need to specify it in the url.

 1.7 Route

-Important: The routing is defined with the annotation @route and is not done in a configuration file: it's a design choice.
+Important: The routing is defined with the attribute Route (with php>8) or the annotation @route and is not done in a configuration file: it's a design choice.